VysePresident/MafiaBot2/README.md

 -Should be able to close signups/game at any point.
 (Discourage accidental use and make sure they are aware it's not the preferred choice.)

+-Should be able to edit pinned posts manually if desired, particularly in playerlist.

+-Playerlist deaths should include the post where they died.

 # BUGS (Bunny):

 -(Logged July 8th, 2023) - The %gamesetup command triggers rate-limiting constantly.
 This lasts for ~10 seconds in the test server but can last 1-5 minutes in the actual Mafia server.
 This is a serious problem and needs to be optimized somehow.